Tuesday, 15 June 2010

 Cultural Appropriation and the White Saviour

-This is a still quite common fictional device, which for the purposes of this post I’m going to call the ‘White Saviour’: when a native population (of whatever provenance) is saved by the intervention of a hero or heroes foreign to it, but with whom the average white Western reader can readily identify.
+This is a still too common fictional device usually referred to as the ‘White Saviour’: when a native population (of whatever provenance) is saved by the intervention of a hero or heroes foreign to it, but with whom the average white Western reader can readily identify.
 And I was prompted to think beyond this question by the death back in mid-March of the great Australian children’s writer Patricia Wrightson, and consider a related problem which has been simmering away in the back of my head for several years – the question whether it’s ever appropriate for a writer to ‘use’, as fictional material, the myths and legends of a culture to which he or she does not belong.

 Since Narnia does not in fact exist, no group of real people is being insulted, but there is still a danger when parallels can be drawn, even subconsciously, between fiction and life.
 In the recent movie ‘Avatar’, the hero Jake isn’t one of the blue-skinned Na’vi, the native people of Pandora.
 He’s human, one of us, and we see the new world through his eyes and from his viewpoint.
 Eventually of course he saves his new friends from his own kind.
 They are dependent upon his intervention.
 And we, the audience, don’t identify with the ruthless and selfish corporation RDA, we identify with Jake: and by doing so, exonerate ourselves.
 Yes, aspects of our own civilisation are exploitative and mercenary – but we aren’t personally tarnished with all that.
 In such a situation, we would be the good guys.
 Of course we would!